Open-MSS/MSS/docs/development.rst

 Testing
 -------

-After you installed the dependencies for testing you could invoke the tests by
+After you installed the dependencies for testing you could invoke the tests by `pytest` with various options.

 Run Tests
 +++++++++